Asharaf is a stomach sleeper. Only when upset does he lie on his back. And that's what is happening now.

 Next morning he was acting like a machine while his mind was roaming somewhere else.
-For a few days he is behaving weirdly.
+For a few days he has been behaving weirdly.
 Tasnim was observing him and decided to end this drama today.
 Let him come back from school, she thought.

-She was sure that it is not the dog story.
+She was sure that it was not the dog story.
 Ashu looked worried.
-He shared his worries with her always.
+He always shared his worries with her.
 But this time he said nothing!
-Tasnim knew if she would sit with him for some time he will pour his heart out.
+Tasnim knew if she sat with him for some time he would pour his heart out.
 For a mother it is not that hard to read her child's heart.

 Anyways, he continued to sit with the boy.
 Soon he could feel the friendship was blossoming.
 But the puzzled thoughts never left him.
 Every night they turned into a big question mark and poked his sleep.
 He yearned to seek the answers to many questions which were undisclosed to him.

 Harish's father is a Government College Professor.
 This is his third transfer.
 Harish is a child who adapts to new surroundings easily.
-So this transfer too didn't much bother him.
-But unlike all other places, this place seems to be little different.
-He is the only student from other religion.
+So this transfer too didn't bother him much.
+But unlike all other places, this place seems to be a little different.
+He is the only student from another religion.
 He feels left out in the new crowd.
 Perhaps he does not feel that way, the other children do.
 His excitement on his first day of the school burned into ashes by evening.
 All he could hear around him were murmurs and babbles.
 He couldn't figure out what was the matter.